leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

   vendor/bin/phpunit --filter=Integration
 ```

-This stack works well in my case because my plugin is a GraphQL server, so that interacting with the webserver via HTTP requests can already demonstrate if the plugin works as expected.
+This stack works quite well for me because my plugin is a GraphQL server, so that interacting with the webserver via HTTP requests can already demonstrate if the plugin works as expected.

 For instance, I send a GraphQL query to the single endpoint: